TastyChickenLegs/DropMoreLoot/README.md

 1. Extract the archive into a folder. **Do not extract into the game folder.**
 2. Move the contents of `plugins` folder into `<GameDirectory>\Bepinex\plugins`.
 3. Run the game.
-4. To change the drop rate, use the config at \BepInEx\config\castix_LootMultiplier.cfg
+4. To change the drop rate, use the config at \BepInEx\config\TastyChickenLegs.DropMoreLoot.cfg

 How to set up the custom whitelist